-- There are potentially severe consequences for breach of trade controls both for the companies and individuals concerned. - If you transport and/or use goods and technology which is subject to export or import controls, you must understand and follow applicable laws, regulations and policies that may apply in the relevant jurisdictions.
-Our Office of Foreign Asset Control and Sanctions Compliance Policy provides guidance in this area. - You should always comply in full with any export licence that may apply and complete any relevant training that may be allocated to you. - Particular care may be needed when travelling abroad with any electronic device (such as a laptop) that may contain exportcontrolled information. - If you are in any doubt about trade compliance and export controls, or suspect any violations, you should contact the legal or export compliance team without delay.
+- ✓ There are potentially severe consequences for breach of trade controls both for the companies and individuals concerned. - ✓ If you transport and/or use goods and technology which is subject to export or import controls, you must understand and follow applicable laws, regulations and policies that may apply in the relevant jurisdictions.
+Our OFAC & Sanctions Policy provides guidance in this area. - You should always comply in full with any export licence that may apply and complete any relevant training that may be allocated to you. - Particular care may be needed when travelling abroad with any electronic device (such as a laptop) that may contain exportcontrolled information. - If you are in any doubt about trade compliance and export controls, or suspect any violations, you should contact the legal or export compliance team without delay.